remind-me-later/TFG-matematicas/md/draft.md

 performed by modern compilers, using static analysis, but the guarantees provided by formal methods are stronger, as we said before we can ensure _termination_ in some cases.

+==Proof of the relevance that program correctness has gained in recent years is the adoption of the _Rust_ programming language, which has a strong type system that ensures memory safety and thread safety, and is designed to prevent common programming errors, such as null pointer dereferences, buffer overflows, and data races.
+It ensures these properties by using a _borrow checker_ that enforces strict rules on the use of memory, and by using a _type system_ that ensures correctness of the programs.
+The borrow checker is based on _substructural logic_ and _linear types_, concepts that we will not cover in this text, but that encode in the language itself the rules of the type system, ensuring that the programs are well-typed, and that the memory is used correctly.==

 ## Proof assistants